 This topic provides a high-level introduction to Sellercloud’s modules, features, functions, and software applications.
 You can review each key feature provided below.

-After your account is created, please note your server ID used to connect to webservices, Sellercloud API, and the Sellercloud interface.
-This ID is visible on the web page URL.
+After your account is created, your server ID, which connects to web services, the Sellercloud API, and the Sellercloud interface, is visible on the web page URL.

 There is no limit to the number of companies you can create under one client.

-Depending on your workflow, you can create different companies for different channels, countries, locations, etc. Clients with an Admin Role can create companies; here’s how to create a company.
+Depending on your workflow, you can create different companies for different channels, countries, and locations.
+Clients with an Admin Role can create companies.
+Here is how to create a company.

 Sellercloud Support can disable a company.

-Products are set per company and will be visible to all channels that are integrated with that company (unless restrictions are applied).
-To make a product visible by another company, you must create a shadow of it.
+Products are set per company and are visible to all channels that are integrated with that company unless restrictions are applied.
+To make the same product visible to another company, you must create a shadow.

-Orders can be created manually, or imported from channels, or imported from a difference source.
+Orders can be created manually, imported from channels, or imported from different sources.

-Orders (as products) are organized per company.
-They can be edited or processed by specialized plugins used when you must implement a unique workflow.
+Orders (as products) are organized for each company.
+They can be edited or processed using specialized plugins to implement a unique workflow.